-Located in the quaint Abercorn village, this is a season 4 location which acted as a graveyard in Boston in the 1960s.
+Located in the quaint Abercorn village, this is a season 4 location that acted as a graveyard in Boston in the 1960s.

 After Frank’s death by a car crash in season 4, Brianna visits her father’s grave to pay respects.

-If you’re planning to visit Lallybroch (Midhope Castle) or Hopetoun House, it’s a must to add this historic church onto your visit.
+If you’re planning to visit Lallybroch (Midhope Castle) or Hopetoun House, it’s a must to add this historic church to your visit.

 Here’s a complete guide to Abercorn Church in Edinburgh.

 Abercorn Church is located in the tiny village of Abercorn, which is encompassed by the wider Hopetoun Estate in South Queensferry.

 The Hopetoun Estate is over 6,500 acres in West Lothian (!) so, it’s a massive area.
 Once owned by various Earls of Hopetoun, Abercorn was a parish close to the Firth of Forth south coast.

 It’s hidden away a bit, but the village and church are both signposted so you can locate it easily.

 I have to admit, I did get lost a few times as my SATNAV didn’t incorporate all the locked-off gates into the drive.
 Which resulted in a few stressful three-point turns on a single-track road!
 So, be careful as you go.